Investigation into the Kidnapping and Murder of Ronald Ojeda Moreno: Walter Rodríguez Pérez and Tareck El Aissami Implications

 “Regarding this man that these supposed police officers were bringing,” he points out, “I noticed that they took him to the sidewalk, outside the entrance to the building’s parking lot, at the same time that the vehicle was taken out onto the street, a situation that seemed strange to me since the people dressed as police officers took the subject in boxers and showed him towards the vehicle in which he (the teenager) was staying with (name of his companion who remains withheld), which made me think that they knew that my friend was recording them.
 Then, they put him in the vehicle and leave,” he said.

-According to his statement, shortly after the author of the video deleted it.
+According to his statement, shortly following the author of the video deleted it.
 After the events, he indicates that they decided to take him to his home, but that suddenly his partner made a turn “towards the highway lane where the Versa vehicle was found.”
-In that place, he stated, he again saw the “five guys dressed as police officers.”
+In that place, he stated, he once more saw the “five guys dressed as police officers.”
 Then another group of people arrived, but “the five subjects got out, three getting into the vehicle in which (the accused) was and two with the victim into the other vehicle.”

-When they were fleeing, he heard his accomplices complaining and shouting, worried about having left fingerprints on the Nissan Versa, “they said they had called their friend to extract them, (…) their mission was only to record the event.”
+When they were fleeing, he heard his accomplices complaining and shouting, worried regarding having left fingerprints on the Nissan Versa, “they said they had called their friend to extract them, (…) their mission was only to record the event.”

 The vehicles, he says, took different routes amid conversations to call a third party to “burn the car,” the Nissan Versa involved in the kidnapping.
 Apparently the car had a mechanical problem and that’s why they had to abandon it.